 In fact, a child with ADHD pays attention to and becomes interested in nearly everything they hear and see.
 They focus on one extremely interesting subject, blocking out everything else.
 To a parent or teacher, this looks like a child with ADHD is ignoring them.

 ADHD is not just a childhood disorder.
 Although the symptoms of ADHD begin in childhood, ADHD can continue through adolescence and adulthood.
 Even though hyperactivity tends to improve as a child becomes a teen, problems with inattention, disorganisation, and poor impulse control often continue through the teen years and into adulthood.
 Out treatment for ADHD embraces all ages.

 Researchers at the National Institute of Mental Health (NIMH), National Institutes of Health (NIH), and across the country are studying the causes of ADHD.
 Current research suggests ADHD may be caused by interactions between genes and environmental or non-genetic factors.
 Like many other illnesses, a number of factors may contribute to ADHD such as genetics, environment, food intolerances, toxicity, and a poor diet.
 Our treatment for ADHD includes functional medicine tests.

 While medication and behaviour modification certainly help, diet also plays a role.
 Our treatment goal for ADHD is to make life at school and at home easier for everyone, but also to show that ADHD is not a bad thing.
 Children with ADHD are often remarkably smart and creative.
 With the correct treatment for ADHD, they may become future leaders, creators, artists, and scientists.

 We take into account the whole person in our ADHD treatment in children.
-Our approach is kind and very gentle.
+Our approach is non pharmaceutical, kind and very gentle.